-Causes of the rise in fasting blood sugar level:
+Causes behind the rise in fasting blood sugar level

-When fasting blood sugar is high, it is also called Dawn Phenomenon when there is a natural rise in sugar levels due to the surge of hormones secreted at night.
-This triggers the liver to dump sugar into the blood it help prepare when you wake up.
+When fasting blood sugar is high, it is also called Dawn Phenomenon.
+It is when there is a natural rise in sugar levels due to the surge of hormones secreted at night.
+This triggers the liver to dump sugar into the blood it helps prepare when you wake up.

 Having high sugar last day can continue into the morning.

-- Reactive Hyperglycemia– It is also called Somogyi Effect.
-This happens when low blood sugar in the night triggers liver to dump sugar into blood to stabilize fasting sugar level.
+- Reactive Hyperglycemia– It is also called the Somogyi Effect.
+This happens when low blood sugar in the night triggers the liver to dump sugar into blood to stabilize fasting sugar level.

 Strategies for diabetes care and diabetes management: